mweel1/usa_high_level/grants/animal-agency/ownership-tracking/index.md

 ## Verification of Ownership

-Registered .gov agencies can have access to the pet agency application that would allow them to scan a tag and send a text message to the owner where they would verify with a verbal code.
+Registered .gov agencies can have access to the pet agency application that would allow them to scan a tag and send an e-mail to the owner where they would verify with a verbal code.